-He was recruited by Noma's chef-owner René Redzepi to open a bakery in Copenhagen, which would supply Hart's popular sourdough bread to the restaurant.
+Hart was recruited by Noma's René Redzepi to open a bakery in Copenhagen.
+The bakery would supply Hart's popular sourdough bread to the restaurant.

 In September 2018, after relocating his family to Copenhagen, he opened Hart Bageri in the Frederiksberg district.

-On the day after my birthday, I began my day at Hart Bageri with a small sausage-wrapped croissant with herbs and fennel and a cardamom croissant.
+I began the day after my birthday at Hart Bageri with a small sausage-wrapped croissant with herbs and fennel and a cardamom croissant.

 Both were delicious, and I didn't want to leave the small bakery, so I approached the counter again and asked for a recommendation.

-The gluten-free chocolate cake was calling out to me, but it was the cheesecake that the gentleman suggested, and I ordered accordingly.
+The gluten-free chocolate cake was calling me, but it was the cheesecake that the gentleman suggested.
+I ordered accordingly.

-My understanding of cheesecake (having grown up in New York) was shattered when I took a bite of Hart Bageri's cheesecake.
+My understanding of this dessert (having grown up in New York) was shattered when I took a bite of Hart Bageri's cheesecake.

 The texture was silky smooth like a mousse.
-Later, I discovered this style is known as Basque cheesecake.
+This style is known as Basque cheesecake.
 It's from Spain, and it's exquisite!